NandeeshBasavaraju/TasksRandom/SystemandNetworkparameters.md

-Network Parameters of Interests in gerenal are Throughput, Bandwidth, Latency, Round Trip Time, Network Interface Cards ---> 2x10Gbit/snics
+Network Parameters of Interests in gerenal are Throughput, Bandwidth, Latency, Round Trip Time, Network Interface Cards ---> 2x10Gbit/s nics
 Load balancing and High availability scenarios from Network layer to application layer can be monitored.